HicaroD/HicaroD/README.md

 I'm a 🇧🇷 brazilian software engineer with more than 3 years of experience and Computer Science student at Universidade Federal de Alagoas (UFAL).

-More especifically, I am a mobile and backend developer.
+More especifically, I am a mobile and back-end software engineer.
 I am currently working at Otimize, a Brazilian startup that is pioneering the use of technology to evaluate human movement kinematics.

 I also love compilers.
 My main personal project is a compiler for my own